sharpjd/GPUPrefSwitcher/README.md

 ## Features
 * When switching between plugged in / on battery, this app can:
   * Automatically change the GPU preference (Power Saving/High Performance — i.e. iGPU/dGPU) on a per-app basis
+    * **Note: Some games/apps spawn sub-process .exe's that also need to be configured to run on the iGPU, or they may keep the dGPU awake.
   * Automatically save and swap specified settings files, enabling 2 sets of settings
   * Automatically execute Task Scheduler triggers or scripts for extended functionality
 * A GUI to configure all features